elkouhen/opa-repo/POLICIES-K8S.md

 ### Policy Usage

-The use of a policy is achieved by creating and deploying a Gatekeeper constraint.
+The use of a Rego policy is achieved by creating and deploying a Gatekeeper constraint.
 The constraint apply the constraint template to a set of Kubernetes resources and apis.

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1